the-data-guy/Computer_Vision/README.md

 Convert image files in GCS, to **TFRecords** format, using Cloud **Dataflow** pipeline.
 [Note: This step took almost 14 vCPU hours on GCP, in my case.]

-Why to convert to TFRecord format?:
+**Why to convert to TFRecord format?**:
 - to reduce time spent on reading data while model is being trained
 - ability to embed image metadata e.g. label (or bounding box coordinates in object detection)

-Why to do pre-processing (JPEG decoding, scaling etc.) BEFORE converting to TFRecord?: to avoid redoing these steps while iterating on training data.
+**Why to do pre-processing (JPEG decoding, scaling etc.) BEFORE converting to TFRecord?**: to avoid redoing these steps while iterating on training data.

-Why didn't we do image re-sizing also as a part of pre-processing at this stage itself?: Coz different models (if any) might need different resizing options.
+**Why didn't we do image re-sizing also as a part of pre-processing at this stage itself?**: Coz different models (if any) might need different resizing options.
 Since we choose to retain that flexibility, resizing will happen at training stage.

 Another option worth considering here: Store the JPEG bytes (compressed in a manner tailored for images), rather than pixel values, in TFRecord format.